-Additionally, PP-R piping weighs 75%-80% less than its metal counterparts, making it easier and faster to transport and install, especially in tight spaces or on hangers.
-Its light weight also means PP-R piping is less likely to cause jobsite exhaustion or injuries.
+Additionally, PP piping weighs up to 75% less than its metal counterparts, making it easier and faster to transport and install, especially in tight spaces or on hangers.
+Its light weight also means PP piping is less likely to cause jobsite exhaustion or injuries.

-PP-R piping systems are sustainable and environmentally friendly.
-PP-R is reasonably clean to manufacture; it requires only two steps of refinement after petroleum cracking.
-Only 3% of petroleum is used for plastics production, so PP-R has a much lower impact on the earth than the mining and smelting operations used to create metals.
-Also, PP-R piping systems are fully recyclable, so the polypropylene is never wasted.
+PP piping systems are sustainable and environmentally friendly.
+PP is clean to manufacture; it requires only two steps of refinement after petroleum cracking.
+Only 3% of petroleum is used for plastics production, so PP has a much lower impact on the Earth than the mining and smelting operations used to create metals.
+Also, PP piping systems are fully recyclable, so the polypropylene is never wasted.

-Because PP-R doesn't corrode or scale, the piping systems

-typically outlast the buildings they are installed in, and their heat-fused connections last even longer without leaks or maintenance.
-Additionally, PP-R piping systems can contribute indirectly to Leadership in Energy and Environmental Design (LEED) certification credits.
+Because PP doesn't corrode or scale, the piping systems typically outlast the buildings they are installed in, and their heat-fused connections last as long as the pipe itself, without leaks or maintenance.
+Additionally, some PP piping systems can contribute to Leadership in Energy and Environmental Design v4 (LEED v4) certification credits.

-Some PP-R manufacturers even offer a 10-year multimillion dollar insurance policy or warranty, providing date center operators an added layer of protection and peace of mind.
+Some PP manufacturers even offer a 10-year multimillion-dollar insurance policy or warranty, providing data-center operators an added layer of protection and peace of mind.